Where can I find the permit application?

 What permits can be issued over the counter?

-Mechanical, Electrical and Plumbing change outs like for like are done over the counter.
+Mechanical, Electrical and Plumbing change outs like for like are typically done over the counter.
 As are roofing permits and window/door permits – provided there is appropriate staffing available.

 How can I find the status of my permit?

 Contractors may track the status of the permit through eTrakit.
 Once a permit is submitted, depending on the type of permit, it may go back to one of five (5) Divisions for review: Building, Planning, Fire, Engineering and Landscape.
 As soon as your permit is ready to be issued, you will receive an email informing you of what the next steps are.